Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 Note:

-   Even the Godot editor itself relies on the default theme.
-But it doesn't look the same as a Godot project, because it applies its own heavily customized theme on top of the default one.
+   Even the Pandemonium editor itself relies on the default theme.
+But it doesn't look the same as a Pandemonium project, because it applies its own heavily customized theme on top of the default one.
 In principle, this works exactly like it would in your game as explained `below doc_gui_theme_in_project )`.